6 of the Best Crypto Jobs in 2023

 4. Project Manager

 These specialists act as middlemen between crypto developers and their clients.
-Their job is to efficiently convey the project’s objectives to the developing team so as to ensure the customers walk away satisfied with the final results.
+Their job is to efficiently keep the project on track and on budget to ensure the customers walk away satisfied with the final results.

 5. Community Manager

-Primary duties: create and share social media content, grow the community, gather feedback, educate the audience, moderate discussions, reach out to influencers, press and ambassadors
+Primary duties: Create and share social media content, grow the community, gather feedback, educate the audience, moderate discussions and reach out to influencers, press and ambassadors

 6. Account Executive